paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-040-defense-against-weapons-of-mass-destruction.md

 <a id="section-2369"></a>
 ## § 2369.
-Reports on Acquisition of Technology Relating to Weapons of Mass Destruction and the Threat Posed by Weapons of Mass Destruction, Ballistic Missiles, and Cruise Missiles
+Reports on acquisition of technology relating to weapons of mass destruction and the threat posed by weapons of mass destruction, ballistic missiles, and cruise missiles
 **(a) Annual report** Not later than January 30 of each year, the Secretary of Defense, in consultation with the Director of National Intelligence, shall submit to the appropriate congressional committees a report on the following:

 (1) The threats posed to the United States and allies of the United States—